vtex/vtex-courses/courses/service/05_events-triggers/en.md

-# Events: Using Events as Triggers
+# Using events as triggers

 ## Introduction